 When you learn to use the stress management technique of grounding yourself, you will help your body to relax and to de-escalate from heightened feelings associated with anxiety.
 By these, we mean signs of discomfort such as rapid heartbeat or breathing, fatigue, sweating, restlessness, irritability, muscle aches, and upset stomach.

 First, you must learn to recognize these signs that it is time to ground yourself.
-Then, you can make time immediately to do what you need to do to feel more grounded.
+Then, you can make time immediately to do some grounding exercises to feel more grounded.
 There are so many strategies that are easy to try in an instant.
-You can simply perform one that makes you feel more relaxed, breathe deeply and slowly as your body calms down, and then resume the current activity.
+You can simply perform one that makes you feel more relaxed, breathe deeply and slowly as your body calms down, bring yourself to the present moment and then resume the current activity.

 - Take a moment to do some deep breathing exercises.